openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/apb_i2cs.rst

 I2C Interface Interrupts
 ^^^^^^^^^^^^^^^^^^^^^^^^

-The `i2c_interrupt_o` signal is generated for the external I2C master device.
+The `i2c_interrupt_o` signal is asserted for the external I2C master device to notify of specific coniditons being met.
 The following conditions can trigger this interrupt:

 - Availability of a new single-byte message from the APB to the I2C interface via MSG_APB_TO_I2C CSR.
 - Write flags of the I2C-to-APB FIFO reaching specific levels configured via INTERRUPT_FIFO_I2C_TO_APB_WRITE_FLAGS_SELECT CSR, indicating available space in the FIFO.
 - Read flags of the APB-to-I2C FIFO reaching specific levels configured via INTERRUPT_FIFO_I2C_TO_APB_READ_FLAGS_SELECT CSR, indicating pending data for the I2C master to process.

+The `i2c_interrupt_o` signal is deasserted once the external I2C master has performed the necessary read/write operations to clear the interrupt condition.

 APB Interface Interrupts
 ^^^^^^^^^^^^^^^^^^^^^^^^

-The `apb_interrupt_o` signal is generated for the CORE-V-MCU core complex.
+The `apb_interrupt_o` signal is asserted for the CORE-V-MCU Core-Complex to notify of specific coniditons being met.
 The following conditions can trigger this interrupt:

 - Availability of a new single-byte message from the I2C to the APB interface via MSG_I2C_TO_APB CSR.
 - Write flags of the APB-to-I2C FIFO reaching specific levels configured via INTERRUPT_FIFO_APB_TO_I2C_WRITE_FLAGS_SELECT CSR, indicating available space in the FIFO.
 - Read flags of the I2C-to-APB FIFO reaching specific levels configured via INTERRUPT_FIFO_APB_TO_I2C_READ_FLAGS_SELECT CSR, indicating pending data for the APB master to process.

+The `apb_interrupt_o` signal is deasserted once the CORE-V-MCU Core-Complex has performed the necessary read/write operations to clear the interrupt condition.

 Interrupt Configuration and Handling
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^